ECTS

 3 credits20h

-Positioning in the environment
+Positioning oneself in the environment

-8 creditsCommercial planning
+8 creditsCommercial urban planning

 2 credits12hCSR, Responsible Distribution

-3 creditsPoint of sale security
+3 creditsPoint-of-sale security

 2 credits12hFood hygiene and safety